wlinna/Arkhados/guide/index.md

      3. Use *Deep Wounds* <img class="spell-icon" src="Images/SpellIcons/deep_wounds.png" /> to apply *Bleed* debuff on them.
      4. Use *Feral Scream* <img class="spell-icon" src="Images/SpellIcons/feral_scream.png" /> to *Fear* your enemy.
 Bleed DOES NOT interrupt Fear.
      5. Just before Fear ends, throw *Damaging Dagger* <img class="spell-icon" src="Images/SpellIcons/damaging_dagger.png" /> on your target.
-  - If executed succesfully, combo does lot of damage and because of your *lifesteal*, you end up healthier.
+  - If executed successfully, combo does lot of damage and because of your *lifesteal*, you end up healthier.

 - Variation of previous combo is to start melee attacking (M1) your target after *Deep Wounds* <img class="spell-icon" src="Images/SpellIcons/deep_wounds.png" />.
 Save *Feral Scream* <img class="spell-icon" src="Images/SpellIcons/feral_scream.png" /> for later.
 This combo might be more effective if you are healthy.